 Our compensation committee held a joint meeting with the compensation committee of the board of directors of Donegal Mutual on March 4, 2022.
-The compensation committees reviewed and discussed the compensation discussion and analysis that appears in this proxy statement under the caption "Executive Compensation Discussion and Analysis."
+The compensation committees reviewed and

 Based on the review and discussion by our compensation committee with management and the joint meeting with the members of our compensation committee and the compensation committee of Donegal Mutual, the members of our compensation committee then held a separate meeting at which our compensation committee reviewed our results relative to our corporate objectives for 2021.
 Our compensation committee then reviewed the individual performance of our named executive officers.